norms2098/RockPaperScissors/README.md

 Project End: TBD

 Progress Report Jan.
 15, 2023 10:56AM
 added base code for the game.
-Still runs on console.
+Still runs on console. added the for loop for 5 rounds.